dballaelliott/esplot/README.md

 I am working on adding support to more general settings. **I am currently adding support for settings in which the researcher has already defined a `event time` variable.**
 This would allow `esplot` to be used in a repeated cross-section or other non-panel settings.

+#### Known Bugs

+The error code `variable b_0 not found` is thrown when [variable abbreviation is disabled](https://github.com/dballaelliott/esplot/issues/6).

+This is now properly labeled a bug, since this violates coding best practices; I am implementing a hotfix before the v1.0 update.

 ### For users of older versions of Stata

 Currently, this project nominally supports Stata versions as early as 11.